krsiakdaniel/portfolio-website-krsiak-cz/.github/ISSUE_TEMPLATE/refactoring.md

 ---
 name: Refactoring
 about: Template for refactoring.
-title: ''
+title: 'refactor: 👷 '
 labels: Refactor
 assignees: krsiakdaniel
 ---

 ## Description

-Describe the purpose and scope of the refactoring.
+Describe the purpose of the refactoring.

 ## Benefits